2002 MTV Video Music Awards

 The 2002 MTV Video Music Awards aired live on August 29, 2002, honoring the best music videos from June 9, 2001, to May 31, 2002.
-The show was hosted by Jimmy Fallon at the Radio City Music Hall in New York City.
-During the show, Michael Jackson accepted a birthday statue in hands of Britney Spears, which he believed to be an "Artist of the Millennium Award" due to a misunderstanding.
-Performers included Eminem, who won four awards including Video of the Year, and Axl Rose with a new lineup of Guns N' Roses.
+The show was hosted by Jimmy Fallon at Radio City Music Hall in New York City.
+During the show, Michael Jackson accepted a birthday statue in hands of Britney Spears, which he believed to be an "Artist of the Millennium Award" due to a misunderstanding after which he joined her to present the Best Pop Video Award.
+Performers included Eminem, who won four awards including Video of the Year, and Guns N' Roses.
 The show also saw the debut solo performance from Justin Timberlake, performing his soon to be hit single "Like I Love You" alongside rap duo Clipse.
 TLC members Tionne "T-Boz" Watkins and Rozonda "Chili" Thomas appeared, paying tribute to their fallen member Lisa "Left Eye" Lopes, who died in a car accident in Honduras on April 25, 2002, four months before the event.